The Best Kansas Homeowners Insurance Company

 Kansas is associated with plenty of monikers.
 Breadbasket of the World and the Sunflower State are both nods to the state’s lush agriculture.
 Then there’s Tornado Alley, which conjures up a less attractive (but no less realistic) image of the destructive cyclones that tear through the area each year.

 Unfortunately, that’s not the only severe weather condition residents face.
-They must also contend with wildfires, which burned upwards of 700,000 acres of land across Kansas in 2017 alone.
+They must also contend with wildfires, which burned more than 700,000 acres of land across Kansas in 2017 alone.
 Both events cause costly damage and contribute to the state’s high homeowner’s insurance premiums.

-Insurance premiums do, however, fluctuate based on numerous factors, including your home’s geography, age, construction materials, and the value of its contents.
+That said, insurance premiums fluctuate based on a number of factors, including your home’s geography, age, construction materials, and the value of its contents.
 That’s why we suggest reaching out to several insurance companies for price quotes before you make a decision.
-Not sure where to start?
-Check out the quote tool above to compare rates for your home.

-How We Found the Best Homeowners Insurance in Kansas
+How We Found the Best Kansas Homeowners Insurance Companies

 Kansas Homeowners Insurance Reviews

 State Farm writes the lion’s share of homeowner’s insurance policies in the Sunflower State, and with good reason.
 Of the state’s top five insurers, State Farm received the highest positive financial ratings from A.M.
 Best, Moody’s, and Standard & Poor’s.
-But it was the company’s customer service that really solidified its top spot.
-In addition to receiving the highest customer satisfaction score from JD Power and Associates among the five, State Farm received a high score in Consumer Reports’ homeowners insurance survey (a key rating based on input from 90,000 Consumer Reports subscribers), plus above average claims experience ratings across the board, from ease of reaching an agent to timely payment.
+The company’s customer service also impressed us.
+State Farm received strong scores in Consumer Reports’ homeowners insurance survey (a key rating based on input from 90,000 Consumer Reports subscribers), scoring well above average in claims experience, timely payments, and the ease of reaching an agent.

 Additionally, State Farm offers an easy-to-edit online quote tool that allows you to quickly update your coverage and see the effect on your annual premium.
 Beyond receiving an online quote, the website is replete with helpful articles and infographics such as “The United States of Severe Weather,” which rounds up of the most common inclement weather conditions by region and how to protect your home against them.

-While we appreciated these discounts, State Farm didn’t offer the most discounts or endorsements.
-Those went to Liberty Mutual and Farmers, respectively.
-However, what State Farm lacks in savings and optional coverage it makes up for in customer service and economic stability — factors that are more important for customers in the long term.
+State Farm didn’t offer the most discounts (that was Liberty Mutual) or endorsements (Farmers).
+However, what State Farm lacks in savings and optional coverage it makes up for in customer service and economic stability.
+Those factors are more important for customers in the long term because, while saving money on premiums is nice, having responsive customer service and the financial depth to cover losses are more important if something goes wrong.

 Although State Farm was our top choice, Liberty Mutual was a close second.
-While its financial strength ratings aren’t as high as State Farm’s, Liberty Mutual boasts above average customer satisfaction scores from JD Power Associates and Consumer Reports alike.
+While its financial strength ratings aren’t as high as State Farm’s, Liberty Mutual boasts above-average customer satisfaction scores from J.D.
+Power and Consumer Reports alike.

 Furthermore, the Kansas Insurance Department shows that Liberty Mutual has a statewide complaint ratio of 0.25 — the lowest of any major provider in the state.
 That low complaint ratio may be due in part to the insurer’s website, which clearly spells out the coverage available and provides step-by-step details on how to file and track a homeowner’s insurance claim.